Sen. Erpenbach, Rep. Taylor, and Sen. Testin Introduce Bill to Legalize Medical Cannabis in Wisconsin

 “Each time we introduce this bill, more and more people around Wisconsin find that someone they know has turned to cannabis as a life-altering medical treatment,” said Senator Erpenbach.
 “The public support is there, we have a Governor who supports it, the time for medical cannabis is now.”

 “Growing up, my grandfather was one of my heroes.
 I watched as cancer robbed him of his strength and vitality,” said Senator Testin.
-“I saw him struggle with the decision to go outside the law to seek treatment with medical marijuana.
+“I saw him make the decision to go outside the law to seek treatment with medical marijuana.
 It restored his appetite, and I believe it added months to his life.
 Doctors and patients, not government, should decide if cannabis is the right treatment.”

 “It is long past time for state lawmakers to respond to the overwhelming call from the public to legalize medical cannabis in Wisconsin,” said Representative Taylor.
 “Nobody should be treated as a criminal for accessing the medicine they or their loved ones need.
 This is a long overdue compassionate law that will finally allow sick patients to access the medicine they need.”